 The sprinkles you choose to add on top can also help your holiday theme come to life!
 Red is what I chose to do for Valentine’s Day.
 Red and green for Christmas would be wonderful, and maybe purple and orange for Halloween?!
 The options are limitless!

 ENJOY THIS RECIPE?
-HERE A FEW MORE OF MY FAVORITE LITTLE SWEET TREATS!
+HERE ARE MORE OF MY FAVORITE LITTLE SWEET TREATS!

 Oreo Truffles – Bite sized desserts that have a sweet Oreo cookie and cream cheese filling.